How to migrate automation flows

 • Work item fields condition

-It's important to verify each component post-migration to ensure it functions as expected.
+It's important to verify each step post-migration to ensure it functions as expected.
 If you notice any discrepancies, you can manually adjust settings to align with your original setup.

 What You Can Do:

-• Review and test: After migration, review all partially supported components and test their functionality in the cloud environment.
+• Review and test: After migration, review all partially supported steps and test their functionality in the cloud environment.

 Triggers